jourdanrodrigues/projects-tracking-frontend/README.md

 - Duplicate the file `.env.example`, renaming it to `.env`;
 - Fill the placeholders that are between curly brackets (removing the curly brackets as well);
-- Uncomment (remove the "#" and the space char right after it) the variables you want to use.
+- Uncomment (remove the "#" and the space char right after it from) the variables you want to use.

 #### Docker